Summer concerts return to Brodie Park beginning Wednesday, July 7. Grab your chairs and a picnic supper and enjoy...

 Monday - Thursday: 8:00 am to 4:00 pm

 Tax Office: opens at 9:00 am daily

 First Selectman’s Corner – July 2, 2021

 I continue to encourage all residents to make use of our town’s website to stay informed of upcoming town events.
-Over the next week or so, we’ll be posting information on the Summer Concert Series and the return of the Race Around the Lake.
+Over the next week or so, we’ll be posting information on “Concert Series” and the new and improved “New Hartford Day”.
 Please take the opportunity to “subscribe” to Town News and Announcements.
 It’s easy and will bring information right into your home via email.